 1. Calf Foam Rolling with Ankle Dorsiflexion + Rotation

-A great way to self-release any tight tissues in the ankles is by using a foam roller on your calves.
+A great way to self-release any tightness in the ankles and improve ankle flexibility is by using a foam roller on your calves.

 However, in addition to rolling through the muscle itself, you will want to stop on areas of tension and then move your ankle in all ranges of motion.

-To set yourself up, place one leg outstretched on the foam roller and cross the other leg over top of the straight leg.
-If you want some extra pressure, prop yourself up on your hands and roll through the muscle.
+To set yourself up, place one leg outstretched on the foam roller and cross the other leg over the top of the straight leg.
+If you want extra pressure, prop yourself on your hands and roll through the muscle.

-Once you find a spot of tension, flex your foot up toward you and then point it away from you and repeat, sinking the muscle deeper into the roller.
+Once you find a spot of tension, flex your foot toward you, point it away from you, and repeat, sinking the muscle deeper into the roller.

-In addition to dorsiflexion, you can also also keep the foam roller still while rotating your ankles in a 360 degree motion.
-This will not only release the calves but also warm up your ankle joint.
+In addition to dorsiflexion, you can also keep the foam roller still while rotating your ankles in a 360-degree motion.
+This will release the calves and warm up your ankle joints.

-In addition to foam rolling the calves, foam rolling along the anterior tibialis muscle can be beneficial to those who have limited ankle mobility.
+In addition to foam rolling the calves, foam rolling along the anterior tibialis muscle can benefit those with limited ankle mobility.

-Not only will this self-release make your ankles feel a bit more limber, it may also help you avoid or relieve shin splints if you’re someone who gets those from squatting or through other activities.
+Not only will this self-release make your ankles feel a bit more limber, but it may also help you avoid or relieve shin splints if you get those from squatting or other activities.

 Like with the calf foam rolling, you can also point and flex your foot while on the foam roller to further release the muscles that are controlling the dorsiflexion of your ankle.